kuigi/cse15l-lab-reports/LR3.md

 In this part, I will be exploring the `grep` command and demonstrating some interesting options and ways to use the command.
 We will be using the commands on the `docsearch` folder from Lab 5 as well as the .txt files in it.
-All command line options for `grep` and their explanations will be sourced from [this Linux grep help page from geeksforgeeks.org.](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)
+All command line options for `grep` and their explanations will be sourced from this Linux grep help page from geeksforgeeks.org: https://www.geeksforgeeks.org/grep-command-in-unixlinux/.

 This first one will use the usage of the `-n` option with grep.
 In one of the files in `technical/biomed`, we can see exactly what line the Results and Conclusion of the report